-Airport and Runway Lights Explained
+Airport, Taxiway, and Runway Lights Explained

 General Airport Lighting

-Pilots can easily identify an airport at night from its beacon, making it one of the easiest checkpoints for pilots when navigating at night.
-Sometimes air traffic controllers can turn the beacon on and off as necessary; other times it's set on a timer.
+Pilots can easily identify an airport at night from its beacon, making it one of the easiest checkpoints for pilots when navigating on a night flight.
+Air traffic controllers may turn the beacon on and off as necessary, or it may be set on a timer.

-Visual Glideslope Indicators
+Visual Glide Slope Indicators